 Lakeland is a larger medium-sized city located in the state of Florida.
 With a population of 104,401 people and 63 constituent neighborhoods, Lakeland is the 23rd largest community in Florida.

-The population of Lakeland overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Lakeland, 24.69% have at least a bachelor's degree.
+The education level of Lakeland citizens is a little higher than the average for US cities and towns: 24.85% of adults in Lakeland have at least a bachelor's degree.

-Lakeland is a very ethnically-diverse city.
+Lakeland is an extremely ethnically-diverse city.
 The people who call Lakeland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lakeland residents report their race to be White, followed by Black or African-American.
 Lakeland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.14% of the city’s residents.
+People of Hispanic or Latino origin account for 14.39% of the city’s residents.
 Important ancestries of people in Lakeland include German, Irish, Italian, and French .

 The most common language spoken in Lakeland is English.
 Other important languages spoken here include Spanish and French.